yippeykeiyay/php-training/README.md

 This exercise creates an object that represents an engine and then creates a car object with the engine attached.

+We'll also go through validating the engine's fuel type and handling errors correctly.

 ## Part 3

 *Difficulty: Intermediate*